dsatpm/SCRIPTMAN-hangman-clone/README.md

-# Scriptman - A Hangman clone
+# Scriptman - A Hangman Clone

 Welcome to **Scriptman**, a stylish Hangman clone crafted predominantly with JavaScript.
 Experience the classic word-guessing game by clicking the 'Start Game' button and using your keyboard to input letters.
 Each correct guess adds a point to your score.